ungleich/cdist/docs/src/cdist-hacker.rst

-As soon as your work meets these requirements, write a mail for inclusion to the mailinglist **cdist-configuration-management at googlegroups.com** or open a pull request at http://github.com/ungleich/cdist.
+As soon as your work meets these requirements, write a mail for inclusion to the mailinglist **cdist-configuration-management at googlegroups.com** or open a merge request at https://code.ungleich.ch/ungleich-public/cdist.

 How to submit a new type